cormullion/juliamono/README.md

 #### JuliaMono, a font for programming with Julia

+Visit [juliamono.netlify.app](https://juliamono.netlify.app/) to read all about this typeface.

 Here are the pages from the specimen PDF, to save you downloading it.

 ![specimen page 1](https://github.com/cormullion/juliamono/blob/master/images/specimen_1.png)